NIGERIA

 Name used on aircraft:-

-This airline obtained a Series 501EX and a Series 515FB from British Airways in Sep93 and May94.
-The second aircraft was written-off in Sep94 and replaced with an ex Ryanair Ltd Series 523FJ in Dec94.
-A Series 515FB and two Series 509EWs were obtained from British World Airways in Mar95 but only the first aircraft was ever made operational and delivered in Aug95.
-A Series 476FM was also obtained in Mar95 but was the subject of a long conversion to VIP configuration and not delivered until Aug96.
-Scheduled services were flown from Lagos to Abuja, Enugu, Owerri and Port Harcourt and also carried out domestic and International charter work.
-By the time Nigerian One-Elevens were grounded on 09May02 only one aircraft reportedly remained in service.
+This airline obtained a Series 501EX and a Series 515FB from British Airways in September 1993 and May 1994.
+The second aircraft was written-off in September 1994 and replaced with an ex Ryanair Ltd Series 523FJ in December 1994.
+A Series 515FB and two Series 509EWs were obtained from British World Airways in March 1995 but only the first aircraft was ever made operational and delivered in August 1995.
+A Series 476FM was also obtained in March 1995 but was the subject of a long conversion to VIP configuration and not delivered until August 1996.
+Scheduled services were flown from Lagos to Abuja, Enugu, Owerri and Port Harcourt and domestic and International charter work was also carried out.
+By the time Nigerian One-Elevens were grounded on 9th May 2002 only one aircraft reportedly remained in service.

 5N-ECI